-Recommended: -

-Obligatory registration: no Further information n on registration: -

-Courses Hours per week Self-study

-Lectures, seminars varies varies

-ECTS in total 24

-Form of assessment Written and/or oral e paper.
-The examiner accordance with the ment. will determine the exact form in

-Lecturer/Person in charge Various lecturers of the University of Mannheim

-Duration of module 1 semester

-Offering Fall semester

-Language German, English or other foreign language

-Program-specific educational goals dependant on the type of course

-Grade graded

-Range of application B.Sc.
-Business Adm nistration
+Recommended: - Obligatory registration: no Further information on registration: - Courses Hours per week Self-study Lectures, seminars varies varies ECTS in total 24 Form of assessment Written and/or oral exam, also where appropriate a paper.
+The examiner will determine the exact form in accordance with the requirements of the module element.
+Preliminary course work Dependant on the cou ırse Lecturer/Person in charge Various lecturers of th e University of Mannheim Duration of module 1 semester Offering Fall semester Language German, English or ot her foreign language Program-specific educational goals dependant on the typ e of course Grade graded Range of application B.Sc.
+Business Adminis stration